iRankHub/backend/docs/api/debate.md

    - Use `GetTeam` to retrieve team details.
    - Use `UpdateTeam` to modify team information.
    - Use `GetTeamsByTournament` to list all teams in a tournament.
+   - Use `DeleteTeam` to delete the team in that tournament

    b.
 Pairing Generation and Management:
    - Use `GeneratePairings` to create pairings for a tournament.